 How do state earned income tax credits work?

-Twenty-six states and the District of Columbia had their own earned income tax credit in 2016, although Washington’s credit has never been implemented or funded.
-Washington is the only state without an income tax to have an earned income tax credit.
+Twenty-eight states and DC offered their own earned income tax credit (EITC) in 2018.
+This does not include Washington’s credit which, while a part of the state’s tax code, has never been implemented or funded.
+If Washington did fund its credit, it would be the only state without an income tax to offer an EITC.

-Tax Credits for Working Families.
-2016.
+Tax Credits for Workers and Their Families.
 “State Tax Credits.”
-Accessed November 15 2016.
+Accessed June 1, 2018.

-Maag, Elaine.
-2015.
+———.
+2015c.
 “Investing in Work by Reforming the Earned Income Tax Credit.”
 Washington, DC: Urban Institute.

 Rueben, Kim, Frank Sammartino, and Kirk Stark.
 2017.
 “Upward Mobility and State-Level EITCs: Evaluating California’s Earned Income Tax Credit.”
 Tax Law Review 70: 477–511.